manus-aiattack/dlnk-platform-complete/frontend/DARK_THEME_README.md

 ## Notes

-This Dark theme implementation follows the dLNk Attack Platform's aesthetic requirements with:
+This Dark theme implementation follows the Connext Security Platform's aesthetic requirements with:
 - High contrast for readability
 - Green accents for penetration testing theme
 - Black background for professional appearance